WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

         $JAVA_HOME/bin/jar xvf ../wct-store.war

-7. When migrating from 1.6.2: copy any settings/properties/configuration
+7. When migrating from 1.6.2: copy any settings/properties/configuration files
-    files you backed-up in step 3 back into your Apache Tomcat webapps directory.
+    you backed-up in step 3 back into your Apache Tomcat webapps directory.
+    When migrating from an older version: start from the new configuration files and merge any relevant values from your old configuration files back in.

 Configuration
 =============

-See the WCT System Administrator Guide for information about configuring the Web Curator Tool.
+See the WCT System Administrator Guide for more information about configuring the Web Curator Tool.

 Of note, please ensure that the `TOMCAT/webapps/wct/META-INF/context.xml` is updated